robinrendle/robinrendle.com/_posts/2021-04-12-world-hey-com.md

 Spoilers: I love this idea.

 Besides how neat that is (tying blogging to your email address) there's this other remarkable thing about how this is built: There's no JavaScript!
 No ads!
 No analytics!
 No cookies!
 Each post on HEY World is devoid of popups, too.
-And it's simply bonkers to me that this feels like a new kind of software, a fresh and exciting website with no junk.
+And it's simply bonkers to me that this feels like a new kind of software; a fresh and exciting website with no junk.

-This is probably the biggest indictment new again when you take the web back to 1.0 and it feels _new_ again.
-Just the sheer restraint required to not add so much junk and JavaScript or an infinite scroll or ten million other things  is remarkable, I think.
+This is probably the biggest indictment of modern web design...when you take the web back to 1.0 and it feels _new_ again.